 There are two main factors which makes a person's voice unique.
-One is the physiological component which is known as the voice accent.
+One is the physiological component which is known as the voice tract.
+The Second is a behavioral component which is known as the voice accent.
 By combining both of these factors, it is almost impossible to imitate another person's voice exactly.
 Voice recognition will focus on the vocal tract because it is a unique characteristic of a physiological trait.
 It works perfectly in physical access control for users.